 Buildings or townscapes that have historic or architectural value have to be given special consideration and may not be marred when construction work, repairs or alterations are carried out.
 Some buildings may be protected based on a specific decision by the ELY Centre, for historical or cultural reasons.
 Such buildings (ie, protected buildings of architectural or historic merit) may not be demolished, and any construction work has to be carried out in accordance with the protection provisions of the building.

 The main legislation regulating building and development of real estate is the Land Use and Building Act.
 The government sets national land use guidelines, which are to be taken into account in all the respective land use plans.

 Municipal and Regional Authority

-The ELY Centre is in charge of steering the planning and building activities in the municipalities, but the municipalities have a high degree of autonomy when it comes to building and construction in Finland: they approve their own detailed plans regarding the land use and building conditions in their area.
+The ELY Centre is in charge of steering the planning and building activities in municipalities, but the municipalities have a high degree of autonomy when it comes to building and construction in Finland: they approve their own detailed plans regarding the land use and building conditions in their area.
 The detailed plans are guided by local master plans passed by individual municipalities or by groups of municipalities (joint master plan).

-Municipal planning is guided by regional land use plans, which are drafted and approved by the regional councils.
-A building may not be built if it conflicts with the valid detailed plan.
+Municipal planning is guided by regional land use plans, which are drafted and approved by regional councils.
+A building may not be built if it conflicts with a valid detailed plan.
 The designated use of individual parcels of real estate is typically set out in the local detailed plan of municipalities determining the designated use, permitted building area described in floor square metres, parking space requirements and similar matters.

 Detailed Municipal Plan